neul-labs/gity/docs/architecture.md

 ### Watch Service

-- Uses platform-specific backends (FSEvents, inotify/fanotify, Windows USN Journal).
+- Uses platform-specific backends (FSEvents on macOS, inotify on Linux, ReadDirectoryChangesW on Windows) via the `notify` crate and funnels those events through a unified watcher abstraction.
 - Normalizes events into a canonical change set and immediately updates the metadata store.
 - Emits compact notifications through the async message bus so interested clients can react (e.g., IDEs updating decorations).